jcabaker/land_atm_coupling/README.md

 Baker, J. C. A., Castilho De Souza, D., Kubota, P. Y., Buermann, W., Coelho, C. a.
 S., Andrews, M. B., Gloor, M., Garcia-Carreras, L., Figueroa, S. N. & Spracklen, D. V. 2021.
 An Assessment of Land–Atmosphere Interactions over South America Using Satellites, Reanalysis, and Two Global Climate Models.
 Journal of Hydrometeorology, 22, 905-922.

-Users of the land-atmosphere diagnostics are asked to please cite this publication and any diagnostic-specific references within.
+If you use any of the diagnostic scripts in your research please cite the reference above and any diagnostic-specific references within.
+If you have any questions, comments or feedback please email Jess Baker (email address at the top of this file).

 Diagnostic scripts:
 - terrestrial_coupling_index.py